Sky Towers (Kyiv): History

 After the revolution in Ukraine construction slightly slowed down.
 In March the building had 23 floors and was already taller than 100 meters.
 At the end of the month the building already had 25 floors.
 A glass facade was installed on Tower B, first escalators were set in the atrium.
 In April glass installation began on both towers.
 In the end of the month atrium's construction began, it was finished in May.
 Next month there were 27 floors ready and glass installation was ongoing.
 Next month construction of new floors was stopped, but the glass installation got faster.
 During July–August almost a half of the building already had glass installed.

 2 August 2015 KDD Group, building's developer, went bankrupt, being unable to pay all the debts to Ukreximbank.
 For the rest of the year the work continued only on the facade and went very slow.
 13 January 2016 the work on dismantling one of cranes began.
 By February both cranes were removed and the construction was put on hold.

 Since 2017 there were plans to situate all the Kyiv City Administration in one building and the Sky Towers was one of the variants.
 In 2018 Kyiv Investment Agency's director Oleh Mistiuk stated, that they've reached the final stage in the negotiations about financing the building construction and need a contract from the government.
 However these plans didn't go any further.

 In 2021 Ukreximbank decided to sell Sky Towers from OpenMarket auction for ₴7 billion however they failed.
 A second attempt at selling the unfinished skyscraper was made in 2023, this time in extremely adverse conditions of the ongoing full scale Russian invasion.
 The sale was to be conducted through a Dutch auction with a discount price starting from ₴5.53 billion and the lowest acceptable limit set at ₴827 million, the auction did not take place due to the lack of interested buyers.
+In 2024 an attempt was made to sell the building for ₴1.1 billion, ten participants applied but none of them paid ₴55 million guarantee fee, causing the auction to fail once again.
+In 2026 it was planned to sell the complex for ₴662 million but none of the six participants made a bid.
+The auction has been rescheduled to 8 April with price dropping to ₴562 million.
+Eventually the building has been sold for the same price to TechInvestPostachPlus.
+The company has been founded 10 months prior by Roman Chumak who until July 2025 had been a manager of Universal Company owned by a family of a corruption suspect Mykola Zlochevsky, former deputy of Party of Regions and the founder of now-defunct Burisma gas production company.